hstreamdb/docs/docs/en/release_notes/HStreamDB.md

 #### HStream SQL Enhancements

-In this release we have introduced many enhancements for HStream SQL, see details [link]
+In this release we have introduced many enhancements for HStream SQL, see [here](hstream-sql) for details.

 #### HServer based on a new gRPC library